This homemade Nutella pop tarts recipe combines flaky pastry with a rich Nutella filling. Pop one in the toaster for a decadent breakfast.

 - Remove to a cooling rack and cool completely prior to glazing, if desired.

 If you make these Nutella pop tarts, please leave a rating or comment here.
-Or share a pic with me on Instagram!
+It really helps!